+- Disqualification from the examination

-- Temporary ban from sitting examinations - Permanent ban from sitting examinations
+- Temporary ban from sitting examinations

+- Permanent ban from sitting examinations

 A candidate may appeal to the Disciplinary Committee regarding the decision of the Central Examination Commission concerning disciplinary measure within 15 days of the reaching of decision.
 The decision of the Disciplinary Committee is final.